jjviana/witty/Readme.md

 # Witty

 Witty is a smart terminal emulator, powered by [OpenAI Codex](https://openai.com/blog/openai-codex/).
-It will suggest completions for anything run under it (shell, text editors etc.).
+It will suggest completions for anything run under it (shell, text editors etc.) in a way that is similar to [Github Copilot](https://copilot.github.com/).

-The generated completions are often useful, sometimes clever, and at times funny.

 # Demos